Fine-tuning a VLM using LoRA

 Your VLM fine-tuning job is complete when the status shows

-and your custom model is ready for deployment.5
+COMPLETED and your custom model is ready for deployment.5

 Deploy your fine-tuned VLM